Introducing architecture governance to tackle microservices sprawl

 Architectural guardrails to reduce complexity

 While enterprise architecture governance is standard for many organizations, software development environments favor speed, agility, and small teams — often with little governance or oversight.
 This can quickly lead to sprawl, meaning teams that were previously innovating and moving fast may be mired in complexity and technical debt today.
-Our software architecture governance capabilities provide engineering leaders with critical guardrails to keep their software resilient and scalable.
+Our software architecture and microservices governance capabilities provide engineering leaders with critical guardrails to keep their software resilient and scalable.
 These include:

 • Monitoring service communication: Ensures services are calling only authorized servers.